aws/aws-lc/BUILDING.md

 148 KiB pre-computed table.
 To optimize instead for binary size, pass `-DOPENSSL_SMALL=1` to CMake or define the `OPENSSL_SMALL` preprocessor symbol.

+On x86_64, `OPENSSL_SMALL` excludes the AVX-512 assembly implementations (it
+implies `MY_ASSEMBLER_IS_TOO_OLD_FOR_512AVX`) but keeps the ADX/AVX2/BMI2 fast paths for X25519, Ed25519, RSA, and DH, which cost roughly 370 KiB.
+Consumers who want the absolute minimum size and are willing to accept portable C fallbacks for those algorithms can additionally pass `-DMY_ASSEMBLER_IS_TOO_OLD_FOR_ADX_AVX2=1` to exclude that assembly as well.

 # Running Tests

 There are two sets of tests: the C/C++ tests and the blackbox tests.
 For former